fhiso/sources-and-citations/citation-elements.md

 *translation sets* and when they are the *citation element value* directly.

-## Defining citation elements
+## Defining citation element terms

-In addition to describing the intended purpose of the *citation element*, the definition of a *citation element* (regardless of whether it is one of those defined in this standard, or whether it is a *conformant extension citation element*) *shall* state:
+A **citation element term** is a *term* which has been defined specifically for use as a *citation element name* in the following manner.
+The party defining the *citation element term* *shall* provide a description of the intended purpose of the *citation element term* which *should* be made freely available to all interested parties, preferably by an HTTP request as described in §1.4 of this standard.
+In addition, the definition *shall* state:

-*   its *citation element name* (an IRI);
+*   its *term name* (an IRI);
-*   whether it is a *sub-element* of some other *citation element*, and if so which one;
+*   whether it is a *sub-element* of some other *citation element term*, and if so which one;
 *   its *range*: the formal *class name* of its value space;
 *   its *cardinality*: that is, whether it is *single-valued* or